Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](web2.png)

-Denied access comes in different variants as shown in the following images.
+A resulting denied access or failed connection due to the deployed firewall comes in different variants as shown in the following images.

 ![image](web3.png)